AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Python_Tutorial_Solution.md

 - Function blocks begin with the keyword def followed by the function name and parentheses ( ).
 - Any input parameters or arguments should be placed within these parentheses.
-- The code block within every function starts with a colon (:) and is indented.
+- The code block within every function starts with a colon ( \: ) and is indented.
 - The statement return [expression] exits a function and returns an expression to the user.
 A return statement with no arguments is the same as return None.
-- (Optional) The first statement of a function can the documentation string of the function or docstring, writeen with apostrophes ' '.
+- (Optional) The first statement of a function can the documentation string of the function or docstring, written with apostrophes ' '.

 Below is an example of a function that takes three inputs, pressure, volume, and temperature, and returns the number of moles.

 ```python
 # Creating a function is easy in Python
 def nmoles(P,V,T):
     return (P*V/(u.R*T.to(u.kelvin))).to_base_units()
 ```
 Try using the new function to solve the same problem as above.
 You can reuse the variables.
 You can use the new function call inside the print statement.